 - For SSI claimants: This limit is more complicated than the limit for SSDI.
 While the SSI income limit matches the current Federal Benefit Rate (FBR) of $721 per month, this figure is somewhat misleading as not all of your income will be counted toward this limit.
 For example, the SSA will not count the first $20 of your monthly income, the first $65 of your monthly earnings, the value of food stamps, and many other exceptions.
 It should also be noted the FBR will increase to $733 in 2015.

 - SSDI applicants must have earned a certain total of work credits depending on their age and the age at which they became disabled.
 For example, a claimant born after 1929 who became disabled at age 44 would only need 22 credits, while a person who became disabled at age 60 would need 38 credits.

 - SSI applicants must have limited income and resources.
 The SSA counts cash, property, life insurance policies, vehicles, bonds, land, and other items as resources.

 If you’re thinking about filing a disability claim in New Jersey, or if your application was already denied and you want to appeal, Young, Marr & Associates can help.
-To set up a totally free and confidential legal consultation, call (609) 755-3115 in New Jersey or (215) 701-6519 in Pennsylvania, or contact our law offices online today.
+To set up a totally free and confidential legal consultation, call (609) 755-3115 with our New Jersey disability attorneys or (215) 701-6519 in Pennsylvania, or contact our law offices online today.